Lichtphyz/dsp/02-editors.md

 What terminal editor will be your preferred choice of use?
 How did you make your decision?

 >> I am going to give **vim** a try.
-Frankly I don't have a really good reason for vim vs emacs, my choice is a little arbitrary, but I have been messing around with vim a bit and am reasonably happy with it so far; though I still have a LOT of commands to learn.
+Frankly I haven't been able to find a really good argument for vim vs emacs, so my choice is a little arbitrary.
+I did find that people tend to build an entire developer environment around emacs, which didn't sound especially appealing to me, and I don't know LISP anyway.
+I have been messing around with vim a bit and am reasonably happy with it so far; though I still have a LOT of commands to learn and expect being good with it will take quite a bit of practice.

 --